Betterment/alchemist/README.md

 Before running every golden test, the `goldenTest` function will call its `pumpBeforeTest` function.
 This function is used to prime the widget tree prior to generating the golden test image.
 By default, the tree is pumped and settled (using `tester.pumpAndSettle()`), but in some scenarios, custom pumping behavior may be required.

 In these cases, a different `pumpBeforeTest` function can be provided to the `goldenTest` function.
 A set of predefined functions are included in this package, including `pumpOnce`, `pumpNTimes(n)`, and `onlyPumpAndSettle`, but custom functions can be created as well.

+Additionally, there is a `precacheImages` function, which can be passed to `pumpBeforeTest` in order to preload all images in the tree, so that they will appear in the generated golden files.

 #### Custom text scale factor